pryley/blackbar/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-BlackBar is a plugin for WordPress developers.
-It collects and displays errors, executed queries, globals, templates, and provides a profiler.
+BlackBar is a Debug Bar for WordPress developers.
+It collects and displays errors, executed queries, globals, templates (if using the [Castor Framework](https://github.com/geminilabs/castor-framework)), and provides a profiler.

 == Description ==

-BlackBar is an unobtrusive debug bar attached to the bottom of the browser window.
+BlackBar is an unobtrusive Debug Bar for WordPress developers that attaches itself to the bottom of the browser window.
+It is a rewrite of [blackbox-debug-bar](https://wordpress.org/plugins/blackbox-debug-bar/) by [Grzegorz Winiarski](https://profiles.wordpress.org/gwin) which appears to be abandoned as it has not been updated since 2013.

-How can it help you with development:
+How it helps you with development:
-1. Inspect global variables (GET, POST, COOKIE, SERVER)
+- Debug both the front-end and admin area
-2. Debug both front-end and admin area
+- Displays any PHP errors that occur when loading a page
-3. Displays executed MySQL queries and the time it took to execute each query
+- Displays executed MySQL queries and the time it took to execute each query
-4. Profiler for measuring performance of your plugins and themes
+- Displays the loaded theme template files (if using the [Castor Framework](https://github.com/geminilabs/castor-framework))
-5. Shows any PHP errors that occurred when loading a page
+- Inspect global variables (GET, POST, COOKIE, SERVER)

-BlackBar is a rewrite of [blackbox-debug-bar](https://wordpress.org/plugins/blackbox-debug-bar/) by [Grzegorz Winiarski](https://profiles.wordpress.org/gwin) which appears to be abandoned as it has not been updated since 2013.
+- Use the Profiler for measuring performance of your plugins and themes

 == Installation ==